 While some of these seem intuitive, most homeowners don’t perform correct bug prevention methods until an issue arises.
-Establishing best pest prevention practices for your home and regularly practicing them will keep you from needing to take further action.
+Establishing the best pest prevention practices for your home and regularly practicing them will keep you from needing to take further action.

 5 Signs of Bugs in Your Home